2026 Gilgit Baltistan Assembly election

-Assembly elections are scheduled to be held in Gilgit Baltistan, Pakistan, no more than 60 days after the dissolution of the Gilgit-Baltistan Assembly, which is set to dissolve on 25 November 2025, unless dissolved earlier: in which case the election shall be held within 90 days after dissolution.
-This means that the election must be held by or before 24 January 2026.
+Elections to appoint the 24 members of the 4th Gilgit-Baltistan Assembly, the highest body of the Government of Gilgit-Baltistan, were held on 7 June 2026.

+According to official results, the Pakistan People's Party (PPP) won ten general seats while Pakistan Muslim League (N) (PML(N)) emerged to be the second largest party with six general seats.
+Independent candidates supported by Pakistan Tehreek-e-Insaf (PTI) won two general seats and Majlis Wahdat-e-Muslimeen (MWM) won one general seat.
+Other independent candidates garnered five general seats.
+These five independents later joined Istehkam-e-Pakistan Party (IPP).
+Moreover, one of the PTI-supported independents later joined PPP.
+After the allotment of reserved seats and re-polling held in two constituencies, the party standings were as follows: 15 seats for PPP, 9 seats for PML(N), 7 seats for IPP, and 1 seat each for MWM and PTI-supported independents.

 Background

 2020 elections

 Following the elections in 2020, the Pakistan Tehreek-e-Insaf (PTI) emerged as the largest party after winning 16 of the 24 general seats in the Gilgit-Baltistan Assembly, and securing a two-thirds supermajority in the assembly after six women representatives (four who went to the PTI) and the three technocrats (two who went to the PTI) were added with a final total of 22 out of 33 seats.
 Khalid Khurshid was elected as the Chief Minister of Gilgit-Baltistan.
 The PTI became the first party in the history of Gilgit-Baltistan to secure a two-thirds majority.